spheronFdn/documentations/docs/Welcome.md

 **Domains & HTTPS** – Register a new domain in the ArGo UI, to assign a custom domain to your site.

-**Visitor access** – Enable site-wide password protection, authenticate users with ArGo Identity.

 **Get help** - Explore self-serve and interactive help resources.
-Get tips for requesting support by email to help our support engineers help you.
+Connect directly to our core team through the community channels.

 ## We’re here to help